 Sesqui is a touring, interactive exhibit that you’ll be hearing a lot about in 2017.
 It will feature live events, education programming, and will be headlined by an interactive dome showing the 360 degree film Horizon being produced by the Sesqui team.

 Pinnguaq is proud to celebrate our involvement in this project.
 We are helping to design and craft the ‘offsite,’ digital media component that will revolve around a VR app and host at least six unique 360 films shot around Canada.

-The VR App we are designing with our friends and partners from uForis, a BC based VR company that has developed their own proprietary VR engine.
+We are designing the VR app with our friends and partners from uForis, a British Columbia-based VR company that has developed their own proprietary VR engine.
 It’s incredible and we will explore it more in a future blog post, but we are delighted and honoured to be able to develop with this engine for such a large project.

 Each story will push the boundaries of how 360 stories are told.
 A piece will come from every corner of Canada and feature more than just a passive viewing experience.
 Each piece will have a unique interactive element that will place you in control of the story and how you experience it.

-Some of the stories we are working on include the tale of Polarman, a real life superhero from Iqaluit, Nunavut.
-Hani Al Moulia, a syrian refugee and a photographer who uses his passion for photography to shape his view of the work.
+Some of the stories we are working on include the tale of Polarman, a real-life superhero from Iqaluit, Nunavut.
+Another shares the story of Hani Al Moulia, a syrian refugee and a photographer who uses his passion for photography to shape his view of the work.
 There are more to come and we will announce them as we are able to.

 We are excited to share the work we’re doing in the VR Space with Sesqui and uForis and would encourage you all to keep your eyes out in 2017 for this initiative to see what’s been keeping us busy so far in 2016.